Participation of women in the Olympics

-The rate of participation of women in the Olympic Games has been increasing since their first participation in 1900.
-Some sports are uniquely for women, others are contested by both sexes, while some older sports remain for men only.
+Women first participated in the Olympic Games in 1900, and the participation of women in the Olympic Games has been increasing since then.
+Most disciplines are contested by both sexes, while some disciplines are uniquely for women and some older disciplines remain for men only.
 Studies of media coverage of the Olympics consistently show differences in the ways in which women and men are described and the ways in which their performances are discussed.
-The representation of women on the International Olympic Committee has historically run well behind the rate of female participation, and long missed its target of a 20% minimum presence of women on their committee.
-As of 2023, 41.1% of members are women.
-The 2024 Paris Olympics were notable for being the first to have the goal of achieving gender parity between men and women.
+As of 2025, 43% of IOC members are women.
+The 2024 Paris Olympics were the first to have the goal of achieving gender parity between men and women.